Yolk

-Chicken egg yolk
+Avian egg yolk

 In avian eggs, the yolk usually is a hue of yellow in color.
-It is spherical and is suspended in the egg white (known alternatively as albumen or glair/glair) by one or two spiral bands of tissue called the chalazae.
+It is spherical and is suspended in the egg white (known alternatively as albumen or glair/glaire) by one or two spiral bands of tissue called the chalazae.

-The yolk mass, together with the ovum proper (after fertilization, the embryo) are enclosed by the vitelline membrane, whose structure is different from a cell membrane.
-The yolk is mostly extracellular to the oolemma, being not accumulated inside the cytoplasm of the egg cell (as occurs in frogs), contrary to the claim that the avian ovum (in strict sense) and its yolk are a single giant cell.
+The yolk mass, together with the ovum proper (after fertilization, the embryo) are enclosed by the vitelline membrane, whose structure is different from a cell membrane. .The yolk is part of the cytoplasm of the egg, occupying more than 90% of it by the time of fertilization in the form of yolk granules.
+These are composed of lipids, proteins and enzymes, with maternal mRNA and glycogen surrounding them.

 After the fertilization, the cleavage of the embryo leads to the formation of the germinal disc.

 As food, the chicken egg yolk is a major source of vitamins and minerals.
 It contains all of the egg's fat and cholesterol, and nearly half of the protein.

 If left intact when an egg is fried, the yellow yolk surrounded by a flat blob of egg white creates a distinctive "sunny-side up" form.
 Mixing the two components together before cooking results in a yellow (from pale yellow to almost orange, depending on the breed of hen) mass, as in omelets and scrambled eggs.